ChicagoDev/MSOE-Portfolio/artifacts/I-EdLeadership/Clinical Practice Artifacts/Diverse CS Lesson Plan.md

 ### **Extensions**
 - Students can expand their projects to include multiple pathways or mini-games related to the person’s achievements.
 - Display completed projects on a classroom webpage or during a school event to celebrate diversity in computer science.

-This plan encourages students to connect coding skills with storytelling, while exploring the importance of representation and equity in technology.